 Sodium battery materials

 The implementation of a lithium based technology on a large scale faces an important challenge, since we cannot ignore controversial debates on lithium availability and cost.
 New sustainable chemistries must be developed, and the most appealing alternative is to use sodium instead of lithium.
 There are several reasons: similar intercalation chemistry, sodium resources are in principle unlimited and it is unexpensive when compared to lithium.
 Sodium technology has already been successfully implemented in high temperature beta-alumina cells (either Na/S or Na/NiCl2 ZEBRA-type).
 Mindful of these considerations, within the current knowledge gained in Li-ion technology, a room temperature Na-ion cell should be feasible.
 Diverse phases are being currently studied that are able to reversibly insert and extract sodium ions with acceptable capacity values.
-Efforts are pursued to understand redox mechanisms, ascertain the influence of microstructure and overall maximising the electrochemical yield.
+Efforts are pursued to understand redox mechanisms, ascertain the influence of microstructure and optimize electrolyte formulations for maximising the electrochemical yield.
 Laboratory full Na-ion cells have been assembled using hard carbon negative electrodes and EC:PC:DMC based electrolytes that display an operation voltage of 3.65 V, very low polarisation and excellent capacity retention upon cycling with ca. 97 mAh/g of Na3V2(PO4)2F3 after more than 120 cycles together with satisfactory coulombic efficiency (> 98.5%), very good power performance and energy densities comparable to those of current state-of-the art lithium-ion technology.